JonathanWilbur/mueller-report/volume1.md

 > The topic of the lunch was to arrange a meeting between us and the Russian leadership to
 > discuss U.S.-Russia ties under president Trump.
 They are keen to host us in a "neutral"
 > city, or directly in Moscow.
 They said the leadership, including Putin, is ready to meet with
-> us and Mr. Trump should there be interest. waiting for everyone's thoughts on moving
+> us and Mr. Trump should there be interest.
+Waiting for everyone's thoughts on moving
 > forward with this very important issue.
 429

 Papadopoulos's message came at a time when Clovis perceived a shift in the campaign's approach toward Russia-from one of engaging with Russia through the NATO framework and takin a strong stance on Russian aggression in Ukraine, **\[ REDACTED: Grand Jury \]** 430

-Clovis's response to Papadopoulos, however, did not reflect that shift. replying to Papadopoulos and the other members of the foreign policy advisory team copied on the initial email, Clovis wrote:
+Clovis's response to Papadopoulos, however, did not reflect that shift.
+Replying to Papadopoulos and the other members of the foreign policy advisory team copied on the initial email, Clovis wrote: